Dorita Fairlie Bruce: Early life

 Dorita Fairlie Bruce, was born as Dorothy Morris Fairlie Bruce, in Palos, Heulva, Spain, on 20 May 1885, to Alexander Fairlie Bruce (7 September 1857 – 20 January 1944), a Scottish civil engineer, and Katherine (Kate) Elizabeth Fairbairn (c.1861 – 1931), the daughter of William Freebairn of Drummilling, West Kilbride, Ayreshire.
 Alexander was working on the Heulva waterworks in Spain at the time.
-The early years in Spain resulted in Dorothy begin known as "Dorita".
+The early years in Spain resulted in Dorothy being known as "Dorita".
 (Note: The Spanish equivalent of Dorothy is Dorotea, and Dorita is a diminutive form of the name, or of any female name starting with Dor.)

 Bruce's early childhood was spent in Scotland, first at Blanefield among the Campsie Hills, Stirling, an area that was to feature in many of her early stories, and then at Blairgowrie, Perthshire, where her brother Alan Cathcart Fairlie Bruce (2 March 1894 – 10 October 1927) (Note: Alan joined the Royal Navy as a Midshipman on 1 January 1915.
 He retired from active service on 25 November 1921 and applied for a Master's Cert from the Board of Trade on 1 December 1922.
 The certificate was issued in 1923, and he got permission to travel to Colombo, Sri Lanka, (Note: As a reserve officer, he needed formal permission to leave the UK.) to take up an appointment under the colonial office.
 He died in the Fraser Nursing home in Colombo on 10 October 1927, following an operation.) her only sibling, was born.
 In 1895 her father got the contract to build the Staines Reservoirs, next to what is now Heathrow Airport and the family moved south to Ealing in west London.